 - 2 tablespoons soy sauce

-- 1 cup snow peas or other vegetable
+- 1 cup snow peas, or other vegetables

 - salt and pepper